The Workhorse Truck You Can Still Buy Today for M939 5-Ton

 Operational History

-The M939 served in every major American military operation from the 1980s through the 2000s.
-During Operation Desert Storm, thousands of 5-tons hauled supplies across the Saudi desert and into Iraq and Kuwait.
-The trucks proved reliable despite harsh conditions that challenged more sophisticated vehicles.
+The M939 showed up everywhere the American military went from the 1980s forward.
+During Desert Storm, thousands of 5-tons hauled supplies across Saudi Arabia and into Iraq and Kuwait.
+The trucks just kept running despite conditions that murdered more sophisticated vehicles.

-Operations Iraqi Freedom and Enduring Freedom marked the M939’s final major combat deployments.
-By this point, the trucks were showing their age, and the Army began replacing them with newer MTV (Medium Tactical Vehicle) series trucks.
-Many M939s served out their final years in National Guard and Reserve units before being declared surplus.
+Iraqi Freedom and Enduring Freedom were the 5-ton’s last major combat tours.
+By then the trucks were aging out, and the Army started replacing them with newer MTV series trucks.
+A lot of M939s finished their careers with Guard and Reserve units before hitting the surplus market.

 Simplicity